BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## pwnedlabs.io

 Most stuff here is paid, but the free labs are pretty good, I'd definitely recommend them.
 I filtered by Red Team, AWS and Free and completed them all.
 It goes a bit more in-depth than both flaws.cloud and covers some other service-specific vulnerabilities, so go ahead and try them out!
-I'll still leave some notes for myself in this section.
+Each lab has a thorough walkthrough so I won't bother with that, but I'll still leave some notes for myself in this section.

 tbd